Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. At the disciplinary meeting, the DRC must—

-   1. give the Member an opportunity to be heard; and
+   a) give the Member an opportunity to be heard; and

    2. consider any written statement submitted by the Member.

 2. After complying with sub-rule (1), the DRC may—

-   1. take no further action against the Member; or
+   a) take no further action against the Member; or

    2. subject to sub-rule (3)—

-      1. reprimand the Member;
+      i) reprimand the Member;

       2. suspend the membership rights of the Member for a specified period not exceeding 26 weeks or the resolution of the next annual general meeting, whichever is lesser;

    3. recommend that the Committee—

-      1. expel the Member from the Association;
+      i) expel the Member from the Association;

       2. disendorse the Member as a candidate; or